ElijaRock/git-guide/README.md

 Replace the last argument with the actual file path of your public key (mine would be `~/.ssh/<filename>.pub`).

 Now you can stage and commit the changes you have made to a repo.
-If you have added any files, you must type `git add -A` to add all files in the repo to be tracked.
+If you have added any files (check with `git status`), they are untracked by default.
+You must type `git add -A` to add all files to the repo to be tracked.
 This command also stages the changes you have made to all files (kind of like a two in one).

-If you didn't run the previous command, you need to run `git add -u` to track the changes you made in only the currently tracked files (files you added won't be committed).
+If you didn't run the previous command, as in, you are editing files that are already being tracked, you only need to stage your changes by running `git add -u`.
+However, `git add -A` will always work for either case, and you will be using it most of the time, but it's good to be familiar with both.

-After you have staged your changes you can compare your branch and the upstream one before committing by doing the following (change `new-feature` to the name of your branch).
+After you have staged your changes you can compare your current branch with the upstream one before committing by doing the following (change `new-feature` to the name of your branch).

 ```
 git diff new-feature origin/new-feature
 ```

+In this command, "origin" means the url of the Github repo.
+In other words you are telling `git` to look at what is on the website and then compare it with what is on your computer.
+If there is no difference that means you haven't correctly staged your changes (you could also run `git status` for a more simple, general overview).
 You can now commit to the repo:

 ```
 $ git commit -S -m 'This is a short message describing the changes I have made' -m 'This is a longer more thourough description of the changes made'